prat21/docker-websocket/Readme.md

 - Open postman and create a new websocket request with the url as `ws://<external-ip>:8082/ws/test` and add the previously generated access token in the headers section as **Authorization: Bearer {access_token}**.
 You can make use of the sample postman collection **Websocket basics -> socket test gke**.
 - Click on **Connect** to establish connection.
-The server should start emitting messages every 3 seconds.
+The server should start emitting messages every 3 seconds which you can see in postman console.
 You can also send test message from postman and server will send the same message back.
 - To create multiple connections you have to create multiple postman websocket requests with the same url and token.
 Make use of the sample postman collection **Websocket basics -> socket test gke 2** and so on.